openframeworks/ofSite/_documentation/utils/ofLog.markdown

 _inlined_description: _

-set the logging channel destinations for messages
+Set the logging channel destinations for messages.

+This can be used to output to files instead of stdout.

+\sa ofFileLoggerChannel ofConsoleLoggerChannel
+Parameters:
+channel The channel to log to.